rawify/Fraction.js/README.md

 ## Convert Decimal to Fraction

-One of the core functionalities of *Fraction.js* is its ability to convert decimals into fractions with ease:
+One of the core features of *Fraction.js* is its ability to seamlessly convert decimal numbers into fractions.

 ```javascript
 let x = new Fraction(1.88);